-Become part of the core team that is providing an extensive web service to a community of close to a million users.
+Become part of the core team that is providing an extensive web service to a community of two million users.
 Fix bugs, add features, moderate the community forums, set new development priorities.

 Collect and Curate App Inventor curriculum

-There have been several people creating App Inventor curriculum.
+People around the work are creating App Inventor curriculum and running classes and workshops.
 We need help in collecting and curating this material and setting up a worldwide App Inventor curriculum resource.

 Add new features to App Inventor

 Create new learning activities and curriculum units